-Immediate Reconstruction Works Required item Details Format Day labour Evidence required to claim day labour expenses; All direct costs must be claimed on a per asset basis; Detailed general ledger or transactions reports outlining all expenditure; Details of resources claimed for the eligible activities including staff names, position descriptions of roles, internal costing/payroll reports/timesheets for any payroll costs.
-In relation to plant and equipment used for the event, utilisation details (including the list of plant and equipment, hours, dates); As from 1 June 2024, benchmark plant and equipment rates have been developed for the most common type of plant and equipment.
+Immediate Reconstruction Works Format Required item Details Day labour Evidence required to claim day labour expenses; All direct costs must be claimed on a per asset basis; Detailed general ledger or transactions reports outlining all expenditure; Details of resources claimed for the eligible activities including staff names, position descriptions of roles, internal costing/payroll reports/timesheets for any payroll costs.
+In relation to plant and equipment used for the event, utilisation details (including the list of plant and equipment, hours, dates); Excel As from 1 June 2024, benchmark plant and equipment rates have been developed for the most common type of plant and equipment.
 Refer to Appendix F. Delivery Agencies that elects to use 'up to' the benchmark rates can do so without the need to provide supporting information on how the rates were arrived.
 The rates claimed need to be the rates captured in the transaction/general ledger; Plant and equipment purchase date, Delivery Agencies should refer and complete the Delivery Agency Plant Rates Template and Delivery Agency Day Labour Template and lodge when lodging a claim and/or REPA estimate package in the CMS; and The basis of apportionment of the expenses.
-Excel ☐ Pre-condition assessment report The information required to determine the pre-disaster asset function may be available through the following sources held by the asset owner: • asset registers. • certification reports. • inspection reports. • maintenance reports. • visual data - photos, videos; or • geospatial data PDF □ Photo report - post disaster damage Photo Report to be completed by Delivery Agency with referenced photos supplied in the relevant Photo folders.
-Refer to the Photo Upload guide in the How To Sheet 2: Photographic Evidence For damage that is continuous in nature, the frequency of photos must be able to depict the damage is continuous and not intermittent.
-Excel ☐ Photo report - completed works Representative, printable report showing each location at which immediate reconstruction works were completed (presented in a logical sequence for each asset and showing asset name and number references, where available).
-PDF □ Photo files All photo files with metadata intact capturing location (longitude and latitude) and date taken.
-Photo files should be presented in subfolders and grouped by asset (for example, road link).
+Pre-condition assessment report The information required to determine the pre-disaster asset function may be available through the following sources held by the asset owner: PDF asset registers. certification reports.inspection reports. maintenance reports. visual data - photos, videos; or geospatial data □ Photo report - post disaster damage Photo Report to be completed by Delivery Agency with referenced photos supplied in the relevant Photo folders.
+Refer to the Photo Upload guide in the How To Sheet 2: Photographic Evidence Excel For damage that is continuous in nature, the frequency of photos must be able to depict the damage is continuous and not intermittent.
+Photo report - completed works Representative, printable report showing each location at which immediate reconstruction works were completed (presented in a logical sequence for each asset and showing asset name and number references, where available).
+PDF Photo files All photo files with metadata intact capturing location (longitude and latitude) and date taken.
+JPEG, TIFF, PNG, GIF, Photo files should be presented in subfolders and grouped by asset (for example, road link).
+RAW Please ensure that the GPS coordinates are in decimal degrees and within Victoria.
+For example, X coordinate is 147.101 and Y coordinate is -34.5678.